 - Lack of authentication (SPF, DKIM)

-The number one point is data source and data collection practice.
-This is because how the recipient sees you and their state of relationship with you has a big impact on their behaviour and whether they hit the spam button or read your email.
-Good data drives good user engagement, good user engagement drives great email deliverability and inbox placement.
+These are the issues that most likely cause inbox placement problems.
+The number one is data source and data collection practice.
+This is because how the recipient sees their relationship with you has a big impact on their behaviour – will they hit the spam button or read your email?
+Good data drives good user engagement, good user engagement drives great reputation and great reputation drives the best inbox placement.

 Consider how customers got onto your list.
-Should someone provide their email address for, say, a quote, and not be clear they will also get marketing too, it will cause spam complaints.
-Purchased data will be much worse, not only causing high complaints, but high bounce rates and spam traps.
+Should someone provide their email address for, say, a quote, and it’s not clear they will also get marketing too, it will cause poor engagement.
+Purchased data is the worst, not only causing high complaints, but high bounce rates and spam traps.

-Authentication (SPF, DKIM) is listed seventh above as excellent data and user engagement is key.
-However, as SPF and DKIM are straightforward technical setup items there is no reason not to have these in place and in reality are must do items.
+Authentication (SPF, DKIM) is listed seventh.
+However, as SPF and DKIM are straightforward technical setup there is no reason not to have these in place and in reality these are must do items.
 All good ESPs have support for SPF and DKIM.

 Data over content

 The first place to look when email delivery is a challenge is your data, not your content or sending infrastructure.

 - Where did your data come from?
 From organic sign ups, competitions, purchases?

 - How was expectation set in terms of how the address would be used and what would be sent?

 - Has data always been well managed?